The new Genie+ – incredibly useful AND a waste of money.

 What’s worse?
-The new “a la carte” Lightning Lane attractions aren’t even included in Genie+!
-So if you want to ride the “best” attractions you’ll have to pay ON TOP of the $15 per person / per day you are already shelling out for Genie+ ($20 at Disneyland which seems worse – a smaller park but you have to pay more?).
-Now, to be fair you don’t HAVE to buy Genie+ to purchase the “a la carte” options.
+The new Individual Lightning Lane (ILL – because that’s what it feels like when you pay it?) attractions aren’t included in Genie+!
+WDW took the best two rides from each park and decided to charge even MORE for them.
+So ON TOP of the $15 per person / day for Genie+ you ALSO have to pay for the BEST rides.
 But wait!
 It gets worse!
-The pricing on the “a la carte” Lightning Lane attractions ARE VARIABLE!
+The pricing on the Individual Lightning Lane attractions ARE VARIABLE!
 Depending on day, time, and need Disney can raise or lower the price without you knowing it!
 And again, it’s on a per person basis.

-Here’s the verbiage from the Walt Disney World website: “Prices (for “a la carte” attractions) will vary by date, attraction and park.
+Here’s the verbiage from the Walt Disney World website: “Prices (for ILL) will vary by date, attraction and park.
 For example, the Lightning Lane entrance to Remy’s Ratatouille Adventure will be $9 per person on October 19 and $11 per person on October 23.
 As another example, on both those dates, Lightning Lane entrance to Expedition Everest – Legend of the Forbidden Mountain will be $7 per person, while Star Wars: Rise of the Resistance will be $15 per person.
 Throughout the year, prices may be lower on some days and higher on other days.
 This option may be purchased at up to 2 different attractions each day.”
 Wow.
 For a family of four who have already shelled out at least $400-600 dollars on park tickets will now have to shell out another $60 just to ride Rise of the Resistance?
+By the way, that price is cheap.
+It’s $20 per person / day at Disneyland.

-CONS: It used to be free.
-You have no idea how much it will cost since the “a la carte” is on a day / park / attraction basis.
-And if you don’t pay it, you’ll spend even more time in line than you would have before Genie+ existed.
+CONS: It’s another expense added to your already expensive day.
+And it stinks that they take the best rides and make you pay even more.
+I know Disney will say you have the option not to pay, but you sacrifice an awful lot of time that way.
+For Rise of the Resistance, you might be waiting 2+ hours or pay $20 each (EACH!).
+Plus, there seems something wrong with variable pricing for the ILL.
+If they are going to make you pay more, at least you should be able to plan for the added expense in advance.
 Talking to a cast member at Disneyland, he explained that was why Disneyland never instituted a Fastpass for Toy Story Mania (at first).
 Seeing how the system worked at Walt Disney World, the average guest at Disneyland waited about 30-45 minutes to get on the attraction, but if you didn’t have a Fastpass at WDW, it would take you upwards of 90-120 to get on the same attraction because the Fastpass effectively lengthened the line.
 That will happen again here.

-CONS: To add insult to injury, paying for Genie+ or the “a la carte” attractions doesn’t get you anything extra like a free photo on your attraction of choice at Walt Disney World.
+CONS: To add insult to injury, paying for Genie+ or the ILL doesn’t get you anything extra like a free photo on your attraction of choice at Walt Disney World.
 They are still pushing their Memory Maker program there.
-Although it will cost you $20 at Disneyland for Genie+, at least you get unlimited PhotoPass downloads which presumably includes any “a la carte” experiences.
-At Walt Disney World, Memory Maker for any one day is $69.99 or $199.99 for your whole vacation in addition to the cash you’re shelling out for Genie+ or the “a la carte” rides.
-At the very least, they could include your photo from these premium rides for the “a la carte” rides (presently that is not included but you do have access to “special Disney PhotoPass Lenses” – hopefully they will change since it literally costs them nothing to add it).
+Although Genie+ will cost you at $5 more at Disneyland, at least you get unlimited PhotoPass downloads.
+At Walt Disney World, Memory Maker for any one day is $69.99 or $199.99 for your whole vacation in addition to the cash you’re shelling out for Genie+ or the ILL rides.